istio/test-infra/toolbox/ci2gubernator/README.md

 ## Usage

 At the start of a build, execute the following command to create and upload `started.json` on GCS.
+If the job is running as part of the presubmit, one should also specify the `--presubmit` flag.
+Presubmits are uploaded to a different locations on GCS so we could have different panels on testgrid that makes multiplexing results attainable.

 ```bash
 $ ci_to_gubernator --job_starts \